ExploreASL/ExploreASL/Documentation/docs/Functions.md

 ```

 #### Description
-when the provided data is numeric, this function will convert the number to string/characters,
+When the provided data is numeric, this function will convert the number to string/characters,
 rewriting NaN into 'n/a' (BIDS convention) but otherwise preserving the Matlab builtin functionality, also for the second argument "f".
 If non-numeric data is provided, it is bypassed (avoiding any issues "num2str" will have with non-numeric data).
 It can concatenate an array/matrix of strings, taking first the columns in the first row, and then going across the rows.